An Overview Of Colour Therapy

 The American Disabilities Community makes the important point that, despite colour therapy's lack of scientific proof that it can treat a wide range of illnesses and disorders, anecdotal evidence suggests that it can “positively impact academic performance” and help with “aggressive/hostile behavior.”

 How?
 Because, according to Walaa, colour isn't real.
-Our brains are simply translating different lengths and frequencies of light waves.
+Our brains translate different lengths and frequencies of light waves.
 “Additionally, there are corresponding thoughts, feelings, and numbers for these light waves.

 She continues, “is similar to a treasure map that directs you to work on these things first.
 In order to better release those blockages, colour can help us understand ourselves.”